Packing and organizing for a cruise is different from a land-based vacation. so, we've compiled a list of our favorite things to pack for the ship.

 Beach Bag | Port Bag | Carry-On Bag

-On embarkation and debarkation days, you'll need a bag to hold anything you need until getting your checked-in luggage.
+On embarkation and debarkation days, you'll need a bag to hold anything you need until you get your checked-in luggage.
 This could include your swimsuit, medication, sunblock, hats, etc. Check out our post on packing your cruise carry-on bag.

 Lanyard

-You will receive a card on your cruise that you'll need to access your room, check in for meals, charge drinks, etc. A lot of people like using lanyards to keep track of their card.
+You will receive a card on your cruise that you'll need to access your room, check in for meals, charge drinks, etc. A lot of people like using lanyards to keep track of their cards.
 I especially recommend this method for kids.
-You can search around sites like Etsy for personalized or themed lanyards.
-On a group cruise recently, I gave everyone one of these nautical themed lanyards.
+You can search Etsy and other sites for personalized or themed lanyards.

 Magnetic Hooks

-The walls of the cabin are magnetic so it makes sense to take advantage of this!
-The closet space was limited on our last cruise and the magnetic hooks saved the day.
-I used these hooks on our last cruise and each one held a few sweaters/hoodies, hats, belt bag, lanyards, without slipping down the wall.
+The walls of the cabin are magnetic, so it makes sense to take advantage of this!
+The closet space was limited on our last cruise, and the magnetic hooks saved the day.
+I used these hooks on our last cruise, and each one held a few sweaters/hoodies, hats, belt-bag, and lanyards without slipping down the wall.
 The hooks are small and can be easily tucked into the corners of your luggage.

 Travel Fan

-If you have an inside or window only cabin, this is a must.
-You can control the temperature in your room via thermostat but, it's nice to have the option of a fan just incase.
-These travel fans from Vortex have two speeds and fold flat for packing.
+If you have an inside or window-only cabin, this is a must.
+You can control the temperature in your room via a thermostat, but it's nice to have the option of a fan just in case.

 In addition to what you normally pack for a trip, these are items I add to my bag.